 2.12 Provision of data for SVA HH Metering Systems related to SVA Non-Final Demand Facilities

 2.12.1 Each Supplier shall ensure that where the SVAA informs its Half Hourly Data Aggregator that any half hourly SVA Metering System, for which that Supplier is the Registrant, is related to SVA Non-Final Demand Facilities which are the subject of a valid Non-Final Demand Declaration, the Half Hourly Data Aggregator provides metered data relating to that half hourly SVA Metering System to the SVAA in accordance with Annex S-2, BSCP503 and BSCP602.

+[P395]2.13 Provision of data for SVA HH Metering Systems related to EMRS MSID Declarations and EMRS AMSID Declarations

+2.13.1 Each Supplier shall ensure that, where the SVAA notifies its Half Hourly Data Aggregator of a half hourly SVA Metering System which has been registered in the SVA Metering System and Asset Metering Register as part a valid EMRS MSID Declaration or a valid EMRS AMSID Declaration, for which that Supplier is the Registrant, the Half Hourly Data Aggregator provides metered data relating to that half hourly SVA Metering System to the SVAA in accordance with Annex S-2, BSCP503 and BSCP508.

+[P395] 2.14 Provision of data for Asset Metering Systems related to EMRS AMSID Declarations

+2.14.1 Each Supplier shall ensure that, in relation to an Asset Metering System that is related to a valid EMRS AMSID Declaration for which that Supplier is the Registrant, the appointed Half Hourly Data Collector provides metered data relating to that Asset Metering System to the SVAA in accordance with Annex S-2, BSCP603 and BSCP508.

 3. PERFORMANCE